 dispose of the old model, creating mountains of waste, and polluting

 the soil, rivers and sea with chemicals.
-Every time we buy an item
+Every time we buy an item we

-your mileage !
+Reduce your mileage !

-Every time you put fuel in your car you are contributing to
+Every time you put fuel in

-bio-fuel.
+fuel now contains over 5% bio-fuel.
 Bio-fuels are grown primarily on

 former rainforest that has been deliberately burned down to make way

 for soybean and oil palm plantations.